 Thin skin can be just as problematic as thick skin and requires special techniques to achieve an excellent outcome.
-Also the nasal skin becomes thinner with each successive rhinoplasty and a candidate for revision rhinoplasty will have a thinner soft tissue envelope than before the primary rhinoplasty.
+Also the nasal skin becomes thinner with each successive nose surgery and a candidate for revision rhinoplasty will have a thinner soft tissue envelope than before the primary nose surgery.

 Thin skin usually exists in patients descended from northern European countries.
 The treatment of either a bump or an enlarged tip cartilage in thin skinned patients is two-fold:

-1. Smooth edges have to be created on the nasal bridge and tip at the end of the rhinoplasty as every little imperfection will become visible when the swelling fades away.
+1. Smooth edges have to be created on the nasal bridge and tip at the end of the nose surgery as every little imperfection will become visible when the swelling fades away.

 2. Placing soft tissue to thicken the skin on the tip or nasal bridge to camouflage minor irregularities.
 Dr. Rizk uses either temporalis fascia (soft tissue obtained from the patient's own tissue above their ear) or Alloderm, a safe and readily available collagen sheet, obtained from cadavers and processed with safe FDA approved methods.